 Working with communities, we have created a way for everyone to get involved.
 Forever Wild is just the vehicle - real change comes from us all.
 By directing finance to landscapes we can protect them from destruction, conserve wildlife and create new, sustainable livelihoods such as wilderness tourism and wild foods.
 Austin Downs will be a flagship for Forever Wild, protecting vast areas of habitat, empowering local people & showing the world that TOGETHER WE CAN DO THIS!

-Austin Downs will protect remarkable wildlife diversity, and will fully protect some of Australia's most important sacred sites.
+The land we buy will protect remarkable wildlife diversity, and will fully protect some of Australia's most important sacred sites.
 We are already talking to the local Wajarri people on their needs & job opportunities, including using traditional language on signage.
 Austin Downs is the start of a much larger initiative, one piece at a time.
-Using innovative finance mechanisms your donation will be TRIPLED by investors seeking large-scale change, with $1m already committed!
-Every coffee counts!
+Using innovative finance mechanisms your donation will be multiplied several times by investors seeking large-scale change, with $1.5m already committed!

 This project has provided additional documentation in a PDF file (projdoc.pdf).